-At Bagshot Infant School, we follow a graduated approach to supporting those with SEND as part of Surrey Council's SEND Profiles of Need.
+At Bagshot Infant School, we follow a graduated approach to supporting those with SEND as part of Surrey County Council's SEND Profiles of Need.
 We begin with Quality First Teaching or WAVE 1 support.
 Where this is not having enough impact, we move on to small group interventions and short-term interventions to support learners, WAVE 2.
 WAVE 3 support is used where both of these models need further adaption so support learners' individual needs.
+Decisions relating to provision for individual children will be made by the school based on professional judgement of needs and taking account of other factors such as availability of specific provision.